-Working together with regional financial institutions to spread usage t the press conference
+Working together with regional financial institutions to spread usage

 To promote the uptake of this service, we plan to create an open digital regional currency that can be also loaded from accounts of financial institutions other than Hokkoku Bank.
 In this way, we hope to raise the cashless payment ratio of the overall region.